ipfs-shipyard/ipfs-provider/README.md

 Tries to connect to HTTP API via [`js-ipfs-http-client`](https://github.com/ipfs/js-ipfs-http-client).
 This provider will establish connection with `apiAddress`, the current origin, or the default local API address (`/ip4/127.0.0.1/tcp/5001`).

-The client library is initialized using constructor returned by `getConstructor` function or the one exposed at `window.IpfsHttpClient`.
+The client library is initialized using a constructor returned by `loadHttpClientModule` async function or one exposed at `window.IpfsHttpClient`.
 Supports lazy-loading and small bundle sizes.

 Value provided in `apiAddress` can be: